PyCQA/docformatter/docs/source/usage.rst

       -n, --non-cap         list of words not to capitalize when they appear as the first word in the summary

+      -s style, --style style
+                            the docstring style to use when formatting parameter lists (default: sphinx)
+      --black
+                            make formatting compatible with standard black options (default: False)
       --wrap-summaries length
                             wrap long summary lines at this length; set to 0 to disable wrapping